Queensland Camping

 Dilli Village

 As you drive up 75 Mile Beach, you will come across Dilli Village.
-While it’s called a Village, don’t expect any shops or amenities here.
-All you’ll find at Dilli Village, is a private campsite operated by USC.
+Despite its village name, Dilli Village does not offer any shops or other amenities.
+All you’ll find at Dilli Village is a private campsite operated by USC.

 Find more information about camping at Dilli Village here.